boldbi/bold-bi-docs/docs/faq/how-to-connect-google-cloud-sql-data-source-with-jdbc-connection-string.md

 ---
 # How to connect Google Cloud SQL data source with JBDC connection string

-Bold BI application allows you to connect Google Cloud SQL data source with JDBC connection string parameters.
+The Bold BI application allows you to connect a Google Cloud SQL data source using JDBC connection string parameters.

 ## JDBC connection string

-You cannot directly pass the JDBC URL in Bold BI, but you can connect to Google Cloud SQL data source using the JDBC URL parameters.
-The general format of JDBC connection string is mentioned as follows.
+You cannot directly pass the JDBC URL in Bold BI, but you can connect to a Google Cloud SQL data source using the JDBC URL parameters.
+The general format of the JDBC connection string is as follows.

 `jdbc:<data source>://<server name or hostname>:<port>/<database name>`

 ## Connecting Google Cloud SQL with JDBC URL

-1. Refer to the [Choosing Google Cloud SQL data source documentation](/working-with-data-sources/data-connectors/google-cloud-sql/#choose-google-cloud-sql-data-source) for choosing the data source from the connectors.
+1. Refer to the [Choosing Google Cloud SQL data source documentation](/working-with-data-sources/data-connectors/google-cloud-sql/#choose-google-cloud-sql-data-source) for selecting  the data source from the connectors.

-2. After clicking the data source, the **NEW DATA SOURCE** configuration panel opens.
+2. After clicking on the data source, the **NEW DATA SOURCE** configuration panel opens.

-3. You need to configure the configuration panel to connect to the Google Cloud SQL data source.
-Since Google Cloud SQL supports `MySQL` and `PostgreSQL` database engines, you can connect with MySQL or PostgreSQL databases.
+3. You need to configure the configuration panel in order to connect to the Google Cloud SQL data source.
+Google Cloud SQL supports `MySQL` and `PostgreSQL` database engines, so you can connect with either MySQL or PostgreSQL databases.

     Here, you have the JDBC URL of the `PostgreSQL` data source.

     `jdbc:postgresql://demoserver:5740/postgres`

-    Here, the values for `Server name`, `Port`, and `Database` from the above JDBC connection string parameters for connecting the Google Cloud SQL data source with the PostgreSQL database engine in Bold BI are specified as follows.
-You can also set the additional connection parameters using [this](/faq/how-to-enable-ssl-through-connection-parameters-for-postgresql-data-source/) documentation.
+    Here, the values for the `Server name`, `Port`, and `Database` in the JDBC connection string parameters above are specified for connecting the Google Cloud SQL data source with the PostgreSQL database engine in Bold BI.
+You can also set additional connection parameters using [this](/faq/how-to-enable-ssl-through-connection-parameters-for-postgresql-data-source/) documentation.

     ![Configuration panel](/static/assets/faq/images/configure-cloud-sql.png#max-width=55%)